mhmgad/FactSpotting/README.md

 `ssh -f <server> -L <serverPort>:localhost:<localPort> -N`

-for instant if it is hosted on `himalia`
+for instant if it is hosted on `sedna`

-`ssh -f himalia.mpi-inf.mpg.de -L 9200:localhost:9200 -N `
+`ssh -f sedna.mpi-inf.mpg.de -L 9200:localhost:9200 -N `

+## Configuration

+file `src/main/resources/factchecking.properties` can be used to configure the spotting.
+TODO: add description for the configuration parameters

+## Running Fact Spotting

+run `mvn install` to generate `*.sh` files to run different project parts.
+The generated scripts can be found under `assemble/bin`

+Note: The reserved memory can be edited from `pom.xml` file before installing or the generated `.sh` afterwards.

+After installing to run use script `exper_cli.sh` is runs java class `SentenceRetrievalExperiment.java`
+TODO: add description for the parameters